mmarcode/mmarcode/README.md

 ### Hey there 👋

 **I'm Marco :man_technologist:**.
-Developer based in México
+Software developer based in Mexico

-I strongly believe that technology is a powerful tool to turn ideas into valuable, scalable solutions.
-I focus on building reliable, efficient applications from the backend to the frontend.
+With over 10 years of experience turning ideas into scalable, reliable, and efficient applications.

-I'm constantly learning, because I know the tech world moves fast—and I aim to move with it.
-I care about clean code, solid architecture, and delivering results that inspire trust and reflect a deep understanding of the product.
+I specialize in full-stack development, building clean, maintainable solutions from backend to frontend.
+I’m passionate about clean code, thoughtful architecture, and delivering results that solve real problems.

+I believe in continuous learning and staying ahead in a fast-evolving tech landscape.
+My goal is to build software that not only works—but works beautifully, earns trust, and creates impact.

 **Code with purpose, build with vision**. :nerd_face: